A hierarchical Bayesian model for predicting ecological interactions using scaled evolutionary relationships: Data

 One of the models proposed in Section \ref{sec:Network} (the phylogeny-only model) can only be specified for multi-host parasites.
 Thus, for the purpose of model comparison, we remove single-host parasites, reducing the GMPD to 3483 interactions among 229 hosts and 613 parasites.
 In subsequent analyses we refer to the database without single-host parasites, unless otherwise specified.

 Figure \ref{fig:GMP-Z} shows the left-ordered interaction matrix \(\Z\) of GMPD, and corresponding host phylogeny.
-The matrix \(\Z\) is sparse, and the degree distributions of both hosts and parasites exhibit a power-law structure (Appendix Figure \ref{fig:GMP-Degree-G}).
+The matrix \(\Z\) is sparse, and the degree distributions of both hosts and parasites exhibit a power-law structure (Online Supplement Figure \ref{fig:GMP-Degree-G}).